adooreLABS/Datasets/README.md

 # Datasets
-Some datasets used in our experiments and workd
+Some datasets used in our experiments and work.